-As the Russian offensive enters its 124th day, we track where the fighting is happening and how we got here.
+The Russian offensive enters its 85th week, we track where the fighting is happening and how we got here.

 Read on for an overview of the situation in infographics and maps.

 According to the United Nations High Commissioner for Refugees, there have been 27 million border crossings out of Ukraine since the Russian invasion began in February 2022.
 Many people have sought refuge in neighbouring countries.

 Keep readinglist of 4 items

 The latest data show 15,474,150 border crossings into Poland, 3,394,150 to Romania, 2,852,395 to Russia, 3,577,340 to Hungary, 1,754,780 to Slovakia, 942,690 to Moldova and 16,705 into Belarus.
 Most of those displaced have been women and children.
 Men aged 18 to 60 have been asked to remain in Ukraine to fight.

 Ukraine and Russia explained in ten maps and charts

 Below are ten infographics that break down the history, politics and economics of the Ukraine-Russia crisis.